sansajn/sansajn.github.io/_posts/2021-05-28-gdb-catching-exceptions.md

 and from `#1` we can see that `throw` was called from `unhandled_exception` function at `main.cpp:4`.

+If you know how to setup *Qt Creator* IDE to stop at `throw` while debugging leave me a commnet bellow.

 And that is pretty much all for today, happy debugging!

 [gdb]: https://www.gnu.org/software/gdb/